Transposing Data for Business Intelligence

 2. Inspect Data

 Inspect the data with the Data Inspector.
 We want to make the columns into rows to make the data easier to work with.
-In this example, we are only interested in the population totals, not everything, as that would be a lot of data.
+In this example, we are only interested in the population totals, not all the data, as that would be overwhelming.

 2-datainspector-totals.jpg